Ali-Sayed-Salehi/flexible-hash-map/README.md

 2. Display the total number of collisions
 3. Display the total number of probes.

-### Our hashTable ADT additionally implement the following methods:
+### The hashTable ADT additionally implements the following methods:

 **setRehashThreshold(loadFactor):** where 0 ≤ loadFactor ≤ 1 is a real number that defines when the table should be extended, i.e., if the hash table’s load factor is greater than or equal to value of loadFactor.
 We use a load factor of 0.7 but vary this value down to 0.5 in order to find an optimal measure for each collision handling scheme.